suijingfeng/vkOpenArena/README.md

 This a standard ioquake3 build which they describe [here](http://wiki.ioquake3.org/Building_ioquake3)

-It's not an autotools based build.
-If you don't have the dependencies, it will break in the middle of the build.

 If you are on Ubuntu or Debian, the easiest way to compile this is to install the build dependencies for the "ioquake3" package.